 - The evaluation of entrance examination (performance of the contemporary chamber music programme or the improvisational music programme on the chosen instrument and music performance on the chosen musical instrument): weighted coefficient 0.6;

-- The evaluation of the admission interview on matters related to the chosen study programme: weighted coefficient 0.2;
+- The evaluation of the admission interview on matters related to the chosen study programme and: professional portfolio evaluation weighted coefficient 0.2;

 - The average score of learning outcomes achieved in the first cycle studies (grades specified in the Diploma Supplement): weighted coefficient 0.2.